miteshgupta07/Gesture-Commander/README.md

 - `requirements.txt` - Lists the dependencies required to run the project.
 - `main.py` - Contains the code to detect hand gestures.
-- `VLC_Control.py` - Includes functions to send key presses to VLC Media Player.
+- `Key_Control.py` - Includes functions to send key presses to Media Player.

 ## Gestures